Source: RSM US LLP. PBMares is a member of RSM US Alliance.

 - Obtain and maintain agreements with the contracting officer in writing; especially for loan forgiveness credit application requests.

 In this new and constantly evolving environment, establishing company policies and procedures surrounding the implications of COVID-19 is highly recommended.
 Communicate early and often with employees and contracting officers (and/or DCAA).
 Implement robust accounting and recordkeeping controls.
 It is imperative to maintain adequate documentation to support decisions, costs incurred and future estimates.
 This is a new hot topic area for DCAA that will certainly be audited to ensure the proper allocation of costs and applicable credits.
-If you are still undecided about how PPP loans, forgiveness and the implications, please do not hesitate to contact a member of the Government Contracting Team.
+If you are still undecided about how PPP loans, forgiveness and the implications, please do not hesitate to contact an RSM audit, government contracting or tax professional.

-This article was written by RSM US LLP and originally appeared on 2021-03-12.
+This article was written by Dara Castle and originally appeared on Mar 10, 2021.

 RSM US Alliance provides its members with access to resources of RSM US LLP.
 RSM US Alliance member firms are separate and independent businesses and legal entities that are responsible for their own acts and omissions, and each are separate and independent from RSM US LLP.
 RSM US LLP is the U.S. member firm of RSM International, a global network of independent audit, tax, and consulting firms.
 Members of RSM US Alliance have access to RSM International resources through RSM US LLP but are not member firms of RSM International.
 Visit rsmus.com/aboutus for more information regarding RSM US LLP and RSM International.
 The RSM(tm) brandmark is used under license by RSM US LLP.
 RSM US Alliance products and services are proprietary to RSM US LLP.